Evaluation Projects for the Australian Government

 Department of Sustainability and Environment, VIC

-ACIG delivered the River Red Gum Parks and Reserves Establishment Evaluation Study in late 2012.
+ACIG delivered an evalaution of the establishment of River Red Gum Parks and Reserves.
 This was a program evaluation delivered to the requirements of the Department of Treasury and Finance’s Evaluation policy and standards for lapsing programs.

 Review Projects for Local Government in Australia

 Mildura City Council, VIC